RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 #### Civic Republicanism

-Justice Louis Brandeis offered a parallel and sometimes competing principle of First Amendment theory eight years later, when he articulated what might be called the purpose of the First Amendment:
+Justice Louis Brandeis offered a parallel and sometimes competing principle of First Amendment theory eight years later, when he described the purpose of the First Amendment:

 > Those who won our independence . . . believed that freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of political truth; that without free speech and assembly discussion would be futile . . .  --Whitney v.
 California (1927)

 See how Justice Brandeis suggests that the First Amendment does not exist to protect *all* speech; it exists to protect speech that leads to the discovery and spread of "political truth."
-Brandeis wants to protect speech, not because it's an absolute value or good for the soul, but because it's essential for democracy and civic republicanism.
-Quite a different concern than Justice Holmes' marketplace where it's every idea for itself and survival of the fittest.
+Brandeis wants to protect speech, not because it's an absolute value or good for the soul, but because it's essential for democracy and [civic republicanism](http://www.britannica.com/EBchecked/topic/1916872/civic-republicanism).
+Quite a different concern than Justice Holmes' marketplace where ideas fight it out for survival of the fittest.
 In fact, Holmes would probably say that there is no such thing as "political truth."
 Truth is whatever the marketplace says it is.
 If cat videos beat out President Obama's State of the Union address, so be it.

+First Amendment cases in the United States Supreme Court are dramatic battles, usually between speakers with unpopular or dangerous views and governments that want to ban or censor their speech.
+What will happen when the family of a fallen veteran sues the Westboro Baptist Church for picketing their son's funeral?
+Or what about virtual child pornography?
+Or pornography made without using real children, and all of the "actors" are computer generated?
+Is virtual child pornography subject to the same extremely serious penalties that the government imposes on creating, possessing, or distributing child pornography created by using real child actors?

-But a film producer or a director or an author needs an entertainment lawyer, not a con law scholar.
-The First Amendment is an absorbing system of case law and legal theories, but we have to get on with the business of ENTERTAINMENT.
+But a film producer or a director or a screenwriter or author needs an entertainment lawyer, not a con law scholar.

 ## Are Movies Speech?